Hancock Heritage Fellowship

 The Why

-The summer of 2023 was transformational for me.
-Not only did it mark the end of my tenure as Mayor of Denver after three terms, a total of 12 years, but shortly after my last day in office, I embarked upon a 21-day solo drive across the deep south.
-As an African American history buff, this was the realization of a long-term dream.
-Initially, I took this journey as an opportunity to release, refocus, reconnect spiritually and culturally, and take the time to tour historic African American sites, including former slave plantations, history museums, and other sites less notable but still intriguing, such as Bryant’s Grocery and Meat Market in Greenville, MS. In this store, Emmitt Till allegedly whistled at the white woman.
+The summer of 2023 was transformative for me.
+Not only did it mark the end of my term as Mayor of Denver after three terms, totaling 12 years, but shortly after my last day in office, I embarked on a 21-day solo road trip across the Deep South.
+As an African American history enthusiast, this was the realization of a long-held dream.
+I initially saw this journey as a chance to relax, refocus, reconnect spiritually and culturally, and visit historic African American sites, including former slave plantations, history museums, and other less famous but still interesting places like Bryant’s Grocery and Meat Market in Greenville, MS. In this store, Emmitt Till allegedly whistled at the white woman.

-This journey was much more impactful to me than I initially imagined.
-I rank it as one of the most profound travel experiences I have ever had, along with my trips to South Africa and Israel.
-While I planned it for personal reconnection, I walked away with a profound purpose: to honor the sacrifices, resilience, immeasurable courage, and valuable contributions to America and the extraordinary brilliance of our ancestors.
-In an era where it’s commonplace for some people to question, attempt to rewrite, or even eliminate the teaching of African American history, this purpose designed a new mission for me: to promote, educate, and protect African American history by boldly bringing it to young people.
-While these misguided debates occur in State legislatures and Gubernatorial offices, local boards of education, and University campuses around the nation, before, during, and after my journey, a level of anger fell on me.
-I could not get out of my head the narratives of the young and old victims of lynching I read about while touring the Museum of Peace and Justice in Montgomery or the sense of presence of former enslaved as I walked the slave plantations in New Orleans and Charleston.
-Ultimately, I concluded that people cannot erase history and the uncomfortable facts that sometimes come with it.
-Author and Philosopher George Santayana once noted, “Those who cannot remember [learn] from the past are condemned to repeat it.”
+This journey impacted me much more than I initially expected.
+I consider it one of the most meaningful travel experiences I've ever had, along with my trips to South Africa and Israel.
+While I planned it to reconnect personally, I left with a powerful purpose: to honor the sacrifices, resilience, incredible courage, and valuable contributions of African Americans to America, as well as the brilliance of our ancestors.
+This purpose created a new mission for me: to promote, educate, and protect African American history by boldly sharing it with young people.
+In the end, I realized that people cannot erase history or the uncomfortable truths that sometimes come with it.
+As author and philosopher George Santayana said, “Those who cannot remember [learn] from the past are condemned to repeat it.”

-As the vehicle to help accomplish this mission, I founded the Hancock Foundation, Inc. Its mission is to promote increased cultural awareness and education in all segments of society.
+To help accomplish this mission, I established the Hancock Foundation, Inc. Its goal is to promote greater cultural awareness and education across all segments of society.

 -Micheal B. Hancock, Founder/CEO